egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 #### 4. LSTM (Long Short-Term Memory):

-A Recurrent Neural Network (RNN) can be thought of as multiple copies of the same network, each passing a message to a successor, aiming for them to learn from the past [@undestanding_ltsm].
+A Recurrent Neural Network (RNN) can be thought of as multiple copies of the same network, each passing a message to a successor, aiming for them to learn from the past [@undestanding_lstm].
 RNNs are good in handling sequential data but they have two main problems, the first one called "Vanishing/Exploding Gradient problem" presented as a result of the weights being repeated several times, and the second one called "Long-Term Dependencies problem" that happens when the context is far away [@lstm_scratch].

 Long Short-Term Memory networks are a special kind of RNNs (introduced by Hochreiter & Schmidhuber in 1997 [@lstm]) with capability of handling Long-Term dependencies and also provide a solution to the Vanishing/Exploding Gradient problem [@lstm_scratch].
-They are currently used to address difficult sequence problems in machine learning and achieve state-of-the-art results [@ltsm_python_keras].
+They are currently used to address difficult sequence problems in machine learning and achieve state-of-the-art results [@lstm_python_keras].

 ### Benchmark

-To test the prediction's accuracy/performance for the machine learning methods used in this project, a historical tests dataset for a ticker symbol up to a given date is taken and used to perform the training.
+To test the prediction's accuracy/performance for the machine learning methods used in this project, a historical test dataset for a ticker symbol up to a given date is taken and used to perform the training.
 Then the prediction is performed and benchmarked over validation sets for the following 1, 5, 10, 20, 40, 60 and 120 trading days, which is almost equal to predict for the next trading day and then 1, 2, 4, 8, 12 and 24 weeks ahead, if disregarding the holidays in between.

 To benchmark the performance of the different machine learning methods implemented in this project, they are compared against an initial naive solution which is produced via linear regression, where the predictor is the trading days' date, and the predicted value the closing price.

-A result of the benchmarking can be expressed in terms of percentage of improving (or worsening) against the linear regression, as it will be explained in the "Evaluation" section of this report.
+The results of the benchmarking can be expressed in terms of an improvement (or worsening) ratio against the linear regression.
+The ratio (expressed as well as percentage) of improvement is calculate with the following formula:
+$$ model\_improvement = (LinearRegression\_RMSE - Model\_RMSE) / LinearRegression\_RMSE $$

+The model improvement ratio can be interpreted as follows:

+* A value of 1 (100%) means that the model has no error, i.e. it was improved to perfection.
+* A value of 0 (0%) means that the model has the same performance than the linear regression, i.e. it was not improvement or worsening.
+* A positive value between 0 and 1 means that the model performs better than the liner regression, but still with some errors, the closer to 1 (100%) the smaller the errors in the predictions.
+* A negative value means that the performance of the model is worst than the linear regression.

 ## III.
 Methodology